Washington wild ducks

-Avian influenza (bird flu) is a viral illness found in birds.
-Wild birds can carry a number of avian influenza viruses, but most strains of avian influenza virus do not seriously affect them.
+Avian influenza ("bird flu") is a viral illness found in birds.
+Wild birds can carry a number of bird flu viruses, but most strains do not seriously affect them.

-One particularly virulent form of avian flu caused by a strain of virus known as Highly Pathogenic Avian Influenza H5N1 (HPAI H5N1) arose in 1996, and has sickened and killed birds in Asia, Africa and Europe.
-After close contact with infected domestic birds, more than 100 people in Asia also have died from HPAI H5N1 virus.
+In 1996, a particularly virulent form of bird flu caused by a strain of virus known as HPAI H5N1 sickened and killed birds in Asia, Africa and Europe.
+After close contact with infected domestic birds, more than 100 people in Asia died from HPAI H5N1 virus.
 HPAI H5N1 has not been detected in North America.